international employment law firm alliance L&E Global

 Individuals can be employed starting at the age of 16 (15 with parental consent and only for jobs that are appropriate for an individual development).
 Individuals under the age of 15 cannot be employed.

 Private companies cannot conduct background checks, other than requiring information from the candidate and recommendations from previous employers.
-They can however, ask the candidate to present a criminal record issued by the competent authorities.
+In cases when specific legal provisions are in place prohibiting individuals with criminal records or with specific types of criminal offences to occupy a position (such in some of the key position for the financial sector, in security or in childcare and education) presenting a clear criminal record prior to being hired might be required.
 The employer has to ask the candidate for a medical certificate that ascertains that the candidate is medically fit to be employed, since his medical fitness prior to the signing of the agreement is an issue of the employment agreement’s validity.

 Public companies and public institutions can ask the candidate to present proof of not belonging to a political party, a proof of not being a former collaborator of the communist political police (“Securitate”), fiscal information and other specific information that is relevant to the public company or institution.